 The list goes on and on.

-By using ethical marketing, Allbirds successfully sets itself apart from other businesses.
+By using ethical marketing, Allbirds successfully sets itself apart from other businesses (and became one of the top Shopify stores).
 Now, it’s almost impossible to find any marketing content where Allbirds doesn’t mention something related to sustainability or social causes.

 Needless to say, Allbirds is a certified B Corporation (a title given to businesses with the highest standards of verified social and environmental performance and public transparency).
 Another big accomplishment that consumers appreciate.